RUSHEN PARISH COMMISSIONERS

 s) Land in front of Hillcrest, Cregneash

-t) Golden Jubilee Trust nothing further.
+t) Golden Jubilee Trust Mr Radcliffe said that there was nothing further on this.

 u) Unsightly buildings and land